aviggithub/PySpark/README.md

 #### Fast processing:
 The PySpark framework is way faster than other traditional frameworks for Big Data processing.
 #### Works well with RDDs:
-Python programming language is dynamically typed, which helps when working with RDDs.
+Python programming language is dynamically typed, which helps when working with RDDs(Resilient Distributed Datasets ).

-## Install pySpark
-pip install pyspark
+####RDDs (Resilient Distributed Datasets) –
+RDDs are immutable collection of objects.
+Since we are using PySpark, these objects can be of multiple types.
+These will become more clear further.

+#### STEPS:
+Reading the data
+Cleaning data